Snownee/Lychee/docs/fragment.md

 Fragment is a reusable JSON element that can be attached to your Lychee recipes.

+!!! warning

+    This feature will be removed in 1.20.2+.

 !!! note "Quilt Note"

     This feature is NOT available for Quilt Loader.